Spring 2020 Semester

-We provide free individual and group counseling and psychological services to students in a confidential setting.
+We are CPDC, we provide free individual and group counseling to students in a confidential setting.
 We additionally provided programming, outreach and consultation services for the Allegheny Campus community.
 We know the college years are a time of growth, transition, significant challenges, and considerable stress.
 We are here to help you with your concerns by being authentic in the pursuit to provide you with strength-based support.